ESG Topics A-Z

 Furthering nearly a decade of progress with the Sustainable Farming Program (SFP), we continue to collaborate with farmers to adopt practices that build resilience and improve and restore ecosystems.
 Through our SFP, we champion and advance positive social, environmental and economic outcomes among the farmers from which we directly source crops.
 The SFP is designed to help boost agricultural productivity and extend availability of sustainably sourced crops today, while contributing to long-term transformation across the agricultural system.
 The program is based on self-assessment, capacity-building and verification.
 We work with farmers around the world to provide training for on-field agronomy, resource-efficient use of fertilizers and irrigation, plant protection techniques, workers’ rights, pest management and other issues.
 Once a farmer group meets the independently verified social, environmental and economic principles of our SFP, they are classified as sustainable for three years from the date of the verification assessment results.
 For more detail on the SFP, including a comprehensive list of the specific principles we work with farmers to implement, see the SFP Scheme Rules and the SFP Fundamental Principles.

-To leverage the expertise and local influence of farmers, we’re growing a network of demonstration farms where locally-relevant best practices can be put into action and where local farmers can observe and learn from their peers.
+To leverage the expertise and local influence of farmers, we have an extensive network of demonstration farms where locally-relevant best practices can be put into action and where local farmers can observe and learn from their peers.

 Sourcing indirectly from suppliers

 Our supplier-sourced key ingredients include milk and other ingredients derived from crops such as corn, wheat, beet sugar, banana, cocoa, sunflower, soya and canola.
 Our approach to sustainably sourcing these materials reflects our sourcing relationships, the risk profile of each raw material and opportunities to drive meaningful impacts at the farm level.
-Through partnership and collaboration with suppliers, industry groups and NGOs, we leverage two models to make progress toward our goal—verified volumes and continuous improvement:
+We collaborate with certain suppliers, industry groups and NGOs using two approaches to achieve our sustainable sourcing goal:

 Palm oil and cane sugar

-- Building traceability through our supply chain to the mill and farm level;
+- Build transparency to origin through our supply chain to the mill and farm level;

-- Assessing risk to our business, to people and the planet in order to focus our efforts;
+- Assess risk to our business, to people and to the planet in order to focus our efforts;

-- Engaging suppliers to build the capacity of our direct suppliers and those further down the supply chain;
+- Engage with and encourage suppliers to improve the capacity of our direct suppliers and to promote improvement of those further down the supply chain;

-- Investing and supporting on-the-ground projects to ensure farmers, including smallholders and communities, benefit from our actions; and
+- Invest and support on-the-ground projects in select geographies with the objective of helping farmers, including smallholders and communities, benefit from our actions; and

-- Partnering and collaborating with peer companies, suppliers, civil society and others to address long-term, systemic issues that cannot be tackled alone.
+- Partner and collaborate with peer companies, suppliers, civil society and others to try to make progress toward long-term, systemic issues that cannot be tackled alone.

-PepsiCo has a strict commitment to no deforestation, no development on peatlands and no exploitation of indigenous people, workers and local communities in our palm oil supply chain.
-For more information, see Palm oil.
+PepsiCo has a firm objective of no deforestation, no development on peatlands and no exploitation of indigenous people, workers and local communities in our Palm oil supply chain and beyond.

-To support our goal of improving the livelihoods of 250,000 people by 2030, we developed the PepsiCo Livelihoods Implementation Framework for Engagement (LIFE) to credibly measure the impact of our efforts to improve the livelihoods of the most vulnerable people and communities in our global value chain.
-The Livelihoods Framework helps us measure and drive outcomes across three pillars:
+To support our goal of improving the livelihoods of 250,000 people by 2030,5 in 2022, we developed the PepsiCo Livelihoods Implementation Framework for Engagement (LIFE) to help us credibly measure the impact of our ongoing efforts to try to improve the livelihoods of the most vulnerable people and communities in our global value chain.
+The Livelihoods Framework helps us measure and try to drive outcomes across three pillars:

-- Women’s economic empowerment: Improving women's access, agency and use of resources, decreasing legal and institutional barriers, and reducing women’s time poverty
+- Women’s economic empowerment: Improving women's access, agency and use of resources, decreasing legal and institutional barriers and reducing women’s time poverty.6

 PepsiCo offers this framework as a resource for others seeking to positively impact livelihoods and anticipates continuing to work with other organizations to further improve the measurement system and protocols.
 We expect it to evolve in response to learnings from implementation, emerging good practice and partner feedback.